persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

   - **Covariance models**: A table listing the covariance model for each input and output variable.
 The default is the Squared Exponential model.

+- **Target HSIC parameters page** (if Target HSIC is selected):

+  - **Statistic type**: Choose between V-statistic and U-statistic.
+  - **P-values computation**: Permutation p-values and/or asymptotic p-values.
+  - **Covariance models**: A table listing the covariance model for each variable.

+- **Conditional HSIC parameters page** (if Conditional HSIC is selected):

+  - **P-values computation**: Permutation p-values only (asymptotic p-values and U-statistic are not available for Conditional HSIC).
+  - **Covariance models**: A table listing the covariance model for each variable.

 - **Critical domain page** (if Target or Conditional HSIC is selected):

   This page defines a critical domain on the output space and the filter/weight